What is Hip Arthroscopy?

 The condition being treated determines subsequent procedure steps.
 Hip arthroscopy can be used to treat the following:

 - Dysplasia.
 An abnormally shallow hip joint stresses the femoral head and hip labrum.

 - Femoroacetabular impingement (FAI).
 Extra bone grows on the femoral head and in turn limits joint space and potentially causes painful bone on bone rubbing.

 - Labrum tear.
 A piece of the hip labrum tears and the joint becomes unstable.

 - Loose bodies.
 Pieces of torn cartilage or loose bone in the joint.

 Snapping hip syndrome.
 A hip tendon rubs the joint and causes a snapping or popping sound.
 Excess rubbing damages the tendon and may require treatment.

 Modern hip arthroscopy techniques and state-of-the-art equipment allow for effective minimally invasive treatment of these conditions.

-At Orthopaedic Institute of Central Jersey (OIO) our Board Certified and Fellowship Trained Hip Specialists Dr. John Tozzi, Dr. Clint Ferenz
+At Orthopaedic Institute of Central Jersey (OICJ) our Board Certified and Fellowship Trained Hip Specialists Dr. John Tozzi, Dr. Clint Ferenz